FabricMC/fabric/fabric-fluid-api-v1/README.md

 ## Specify if the fluid can light fire

-The [`FabricFlowableFluid`][fabricflowablefluid_java] class
-implements a method allowing to specify if the fluid can light fire.
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method allowing to specify if the fluid can light fire.

 `boolean canLightFire()`